DInnaD/labnotebook/content/lab-notebook/2011-03-30-brian-omeara-discusses-new-abc-approaches-on-phyloseminar.md

 ---
+categories:
+- evolution
 comments: true
-date: 2011-03-30 20:52:04
+date: 2011-03-30T20:52:04Z
-layout: post
+redirects:
+- /wordpress/archives/1329
+- /archives/1329
 slug: brian-omeara-discusses-new-abc-approaches-on-phylo
-title: Brian O'Meara discusses new algorithms approaches on Phylo
-redirects: [/wordpress/archives/1329, /archives/1329]
-categories:
-- evolution
 tags:
 - algorithms
 - seminar
+title: Brian O'Meara discusses new algorithms approaches on Phylo
+url: /2011/03/30/brian-omeara-discusses-new-abc-approaches-on-phyloseminar/
 ---

 Brian gave an excellent overview of Approximate Bayesian Computing (ABC) and described the TreEvo software he is developing with post-doc Barb Banbury.
 My notes from the seminar, with my own comments _italics_ and  a few added references